-STATUS OF ROAD MAINTENANCE INITIATIVES 2021:
+STATUS OF ONGOING ROAD MAINTENANCE INITIATIVES 2021:

-FACILITIES & EMERGENCY MANAGEMENT UPGRADES: and labour
+FACILITIES & EMERGENCY MANAGEMENT UPGRADES:

 - Howe Island Administration Office & Library: